tranhelen/tranhelen/_posts/2016-12-12-dateswithlucy.md

 category: [blog, life]
 slug: dates-with-lucy
 ---
-**Current company doesn't want this post displaying.
-Removed for the time-being.**
+*The company I currently work for didn't want this post showing.
+Removed for the time-being.*